Actifio/AGMPowerCLI/UsageExamples.md

 ## Compute Engine Instance Discovery

 ### Listing new Compute Engine Instances.

-Use this syntax:
+To learn what Compute Engine VMs are available for discovery, in that they exist in Compute Engine but are not known to Backup and DR.

-By default this command only shows up to 50 new VMs:
+We search by project and zone and by default this command only shows up to 50 **new** VMs:
 ```
 Get-AGMCloudVM -credentialid 35548 -clusterid 144292692833 -projectid "avwlab2" -zone "australia-southeast1-c"
 ```